Cindy Beale: 2023–present

 Cindy becomes convinced that Kathy attacked her and conspires to get her drunk and record a confession; Ian discovers this and evicts her from the house, forcing her to move in with Junior.
 Upon realising that a locket with a picture of Lucy given to her by Ian that morning was stolen after the attack, Cindy becomes convinced Ian attacked her.
 After failing to convince Ian to allow her into the house to search for the locket, she bribes Priya Nandra-Hart (Sophie Khan Levy) to seduce Ian so that she can find the locket; this plot is eventually foiled by Ian.
 Undeterred, Cindy steals Phil's gun and enters Number 45, where she catches Ian with the locket and prepares to shoot him; Kathy soon arrives and confesses to attacking Cindy.
 A fight then ensues, during which Cindy shoots Ian in the arm before fleeing, with Phil reclaiming the gun.
 Ian and Kathy confront Cindy and offer to bribe her to keep silent about the attack; enraged, Cindy pushes Ian in front of a car being driven by Reiss Colwell (Jonny Freeman), who crashes into the back of the Queen Vic and his car catches fire.
 Cindy flees into the pub and is pursued by Kathy, just as the flames reach some gas bottles and cause an explosion which destroy the pub and trap most of the community inside.
 Cindy is severely injured and Kathy considers leaving her to die; regardless, Kathy rescues Cindy and she is taken away by the paramedics, though Cindy vows revenge on Kathy for the Christmas Day attack.
 After Cindy discharges herself from the hospital the next day, Ian visits her and tells her that her attempt to kill him led to the explosion of the Queen Vic, which also killed his cousin, Martin Fowler (James Bye).
 He also urges Cindy to drop her vendetta against Kathy or he will go to the police and implicate her for trying to kill him and for Martin's death, reasoning that his family and community have suffered enough and that he will never forget what she did to him.
 The next day, Cindy demands that Ian gives her the money from her business accounts back, to which he agrees on the condition that she leaves Walford.
 Cindy meets with Lauren, the Beales and the Knights and tells them that she is leaving to stay with her friend Gita Kapoor (Shobu Kapoor) while she recovers.
 While everyone else is indifferent to her news, Junior is upset and catches up to Cindy at the train station, where he admits that he has feelings for her.
 She assures him that she will return to Walford soon to enact her revenge.
-She later returns to Walford and makes her appearance at Peter and Lauren's engagement party.
+She later returns to Walford and makes her appearance at Peter and Lauren's engagement party, but is quickly disowned by her entire family when her role in the explosion is exposed.
+Cindy saves Lauren when she goes into labour and helps her give birth to Jimmy Beale, but her family still refuse to welcome her back, leaving her devastated.